evkx/evkx.github.io/content/models/mercedes/eqa/EQA_300_4MATIC/_index.md

 ## Climate system

 You can choose from two different climate systems.
 The standard climate system supports only controlling one common zone for the whole car.
 The THERMOTRONIC climate system supports different temperatures in two zone for the driver and passenger.
-This model has not [heat pump](../../../../technology/hvac/#heat-pump).
-This can increase consumption in cold weather compared to models with heat pump.

 ## Comfort